-It is very important that your doctor check your progress at regular visits while you are taking ibuprofen and famotidine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits while you are using ibuprofen and famotidine.
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+Blood and urine tests may be needed to check for unwanted effects.

-ibuprofen and famotidine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using ibuprofen and famotidine.
+Ibuprofen and famotidine may cause a serious allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using ibuprofen and famotidine.

-Serious skin reactions can occur with ibuprofen and famotidine.
-Check with your doctor right away if you have any of the following symptoms while using ibuprofen and famotidine: blistering, peeling, or loosening of the skin; chills; cough; diarrhea; fever; itching; joint or muscle pain; red skin lesions; sore throat; sores, ulcers, or white spots in the mouth or on the lips; or unusual tiredness or weakness.
+Serious skin reactions, including exfoliative dermatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) can occur with ibuprofen and famotidine.
+Check with your doctor right away if you have black, tarry stools, blistering, peeling, or loosening of the skin, chest pain, chills, cough, fever, painful or difficult urination, red irritated eyes, red skin lesions, often with a purple center, sore throat, sores, ulcers, or white spots on the lips or in the mouth, swollen glands, unusual bleeding or bruising, or unusual tiredness and weakness.

-Using ibuprofen and famotidine during late pregnancy can harm your unborn baby.
+Using ibuprofen and famotidine during the later part of pregnancy can harm your unborn baby.
 If you think you have become pregnant while using ibuprofen and famotidine, tell your doctor right away.

 Some people who have used ibuprofen and famotidine had symptoms of meningitis.
 If you have fever, headache, nausea, vomiting, and stiff neck or back while using ibuprofen and famotidine, check with your doctor right away.